How To Make A Resin Window PaintingPosted on 28 Aug 17:09

 5. Torch Out The Bubbles:

-Since ArtResin and ResinTint are both non-flammable, you can remove bubbles with a small butane torch, like our Artist's Torch.
+Since ResinTint is non-flammable, you can remove bubbles with a small butane torch, like our Artist's Torch.
 Run the torch quickly and evenly over the resin surface, keeping the torch in motion at all times.
 A few quick passes will do it.

 6. Wait 24 Hours: